 for the essay prompt.

-- Create a resume.
-Applicants have the option to upload a resume or activities list in your application.
+- Create a resume (optional).
+Upload a resume or activities list in your application.

 - Review Screened Majors.
 Students interested in studying Acting, Dance or Music are encouraged to audition during their senior year of high school.
-Please refer to our complete list of screened majors to determine if there are additional requirements for the major you wish to study.
+Please refer to our complete list of other screened majors to determine if there are additional requirements for the major you wish to study.

 **If your native language is not English, please check this Admissions Requirements (PDF) document for important information related to your application process.